 If you are an inexperienced dog owner, how will you know what breeds to avoid?
 Just do an internet search and you are likely to find breed profiles that all begin to sound alike.

 If you read the characteristics of a breed, you are likely to get some hints.
 Some breed descriptive words should jump out at you like red flags.
 These are phrases that describe dogs for experienced dog owners.

+Just because these breeds are on our list of dogs for experienced owners, it does not make them any less loving, loyal or devoted to their owners.
 They can make great companions for families, singles or couples but they require a little extra effort to socialize and train them properly.

 People who have lived with dogs before understand their body language, the clear signals that dogs send out that say, “don’t mess with me, I’m scared, nervous, ill, etc.” Experienced dog people will recognize and be able to manage their special needs and will have had some experience training dogs.

 If the dogs listed on this page are ignored or neglected, you will end up with a pet that is uncontrollable and impossible to live with.
 If you can’t give it your ALL, get a dog that is easier to manage.

 In my opinion, knowledge and dog leadership is more than just owning a dog.

 Someone who has worked with dogs, but never owned one may be just as experienced as someone who lives with a dog that is vastly different from the one that they want to acquire.